MireilleBF/RIMELBook/how-modern-orms-are-developed-nowadays-in-term-of-organization-architecture-and-design-.md

 * Size : how does size of said components vary ?

-Once those questions are answered , we’ll try to find more interesting correlations between those metrics, is the number of bugs reported on a components proportional to its size ? does the number of bugs decrease if a big component is broken into smaller ones ?
+Once those questions are answered, we’ll try to find more interesting correlations between those metrics.
+Is the number of bugs reported on a components proportional to its size ?
+Does the number of bugs decrease if a big component is broken into smaller ones ?

 ### How can we detect highly coupled components in ORM frameworks through contributions ?